A decentralized proximal-gradient method with network independent step-sizes and separated convergence rates: Introduction

 By making a simple modification over PG-EXTRA~\cite{shi2015proximal}, our proposed algorithm brings a big improvement in the speed and the dependency of convergence over networks.
-To better expose this simple modification, let us compare our proposed algorithm with the EXTRA algorithm for the smooth case, i.e., $r_i(x)=0$.
+To better expose this simple modification, let us compare a special case of our proposed algorithm with EXTRA for the smooth case, i.e., $r(\vx)=0$.

-Here in both algorithms\footnote{In the original EXTRA, two mixing matrices $\vW$ and $\widetilde{\vW}$ are used.
-For simplicity, we take $\widetilde{\vW}=\frac{I+\vW}{2}$ here.}, the doubly stochastic matrix $\vW$ is the mixing matrix that is used to represent information exchange between neighboring agents.
-See Assumption~\ref{assu:1} for more details about setting this matrix.
-There is only a small difference between EXTRA and the proposed algorithm on what to communicate between the agents.
-In fact, the ATC strategy is applied on the successive difference of gradients.
-Because of this small modification, the proposed algorithm can have \underline{N}etwork \underline{I}n\underline{D}ependent \underline{S}tep-sizes.
-Therefore we call our proposed algorithm NIDS in the following.
-For the nonsmooth case, more detailed comparison between PG-EXTRA and NIDS will be followed in Section~\ref{sec:alg}.
+Here, $\vW\in\RR^{n\times n}$ is a matrix that represents information exchange between neighboring agents (more details about this matrix are in Assumption~\ref{assu:1}) and $\alpha$ is the step-size.
+The only difference between EXTRA and the proposed algorithm is the information exchanged between the agents.
+EXTRA exchanges only the estimations $2\vx^{k+1}-\vx^k$, while the proposed algorithm exchanges the gradient adapted estimations, i.e., $2\vx^{k+1} - \vx^k - \alpha \nabla s(\vx^{k+1})+\alpha \nabla s(\vx^k)$.
+Because of this small modification, the proposed algorithm has a \underline{N}etwork \underline{I}n\underline{D}ependent \underline{S}tep-size, which will be explained later.
+Therefore we name the proposed algorithm NIDS and will use this abbreviation throughout the paper.
+For the nonsmooth case, more detailed comparison between PG-EXTRA and NIDS will be given in Section~\ref{sec:alg}.

-The proposed protocol works as long as each agent can estimate their local functional parameters.
-There is no need for any agent to have any sense of the global situation including the number of agents in the whole network.
-In other words, an agent in the network only needs to agree on the optimization framework and participate computation and information exchange at certain time/frequency with pure local knowledge.
-There is no need for any agent to negotiate any system level parameters thus it is less likely to compromise privacy.